 Import is the most important yet common feature of Power BI where almost all data sources can be used.
 It is extremely important for businesses to understand all the data that is to be imported and can be stored in a PBIX file.
 Storing data within the file and in-memory increases the performance for retrieving, querying, and loading reports and thus makes this connectivity type the fastest among all types.
 If the tables are large then this application is not applicable.
 Since the performance is dependent on the memory and machine processor, you will feel slowness during development while using the Power BI desktop tool on a local computer with a large amount of data.

 Import connectivity type provides you to use full capabilities of the Power BI desktop tool.
 DAX functions are fully supported by this.
 Also, it stores all data in memory.
-You have the benefit of using the full capacity of datasets as permitted by licenses of Power BI.
+Power BI lets you have the benefit of using the full capacity of datasets as permitted by licenses of Microsoft Power BI.

 When you are using Import type, you will have Reporting, Data and Modelling – 3 option tabs displayed in the Power BI Desktop tool.

 The next in line is the Direct query.
 As the name suggests, it directly fires queries of data from the source.
-No data is stored in the Power BI report file as shown in the Import connectivity type.
+You cannot store any data in the Power BI report file in the Import connectivity type.
 DirectQuery connectivity type is available only with relational database sources.
-Only the metadata of the source i.e.: table name, field names, relationships, etc. will be stored in the Power BI file except for actual data.
+The Power BI allows the storage of only the metadata of the source i.e.: table name, field names, relationships, etc in the Power BI file ,except for actual data.
 This gives the major benefit when working with large data tables to achieve 1 GB restrictions of dataset size.

-When interacting with reports, it requests data as per the applied filters into the data source using the details stored in the file.
-Also, when data often get updates, you will get nearly real-time data with this connection type.
-Performance may decrease since the queries are performed in real-time and no data is stored in the file.
+When interacting with Power BI reports, it requests data as per the applied filters into the data sources using the details stored in the file.
+Also, when data often gets updates, you will get nearly real-time data with this connection type.
+Performance may decrease since the firing of queries is in real-time and no data is available in the file.
 But there are several techniques provided to minimize the queries to the source.

-Since data is not stored in the Power BI file, it has certain limitations in the capabilities of the Power BI desktop.
-Many DAX operations were not supported till the last year.
-Some transformations in Power Query are also restricted i.e.: change column data types, split columns, remove duplicates, etc. Also, data returned in DirectQuery are limited to 1 million rows, unless you have a Power BI premium license.
+Since the data storage is not in the Power BI file, it has certain limitations in the capabilities of the Power BI desktop.
+Many DAX operations does not supports this till last year.
+There is restrictions to some transformations in Power Query like change column data types, split columns, remove duplicates, etc. Also, the returning of data in DirectQuery has limitations to 1 million rows, unless you have a Power BI premium license.

 When you are using the DirectQuery type, you will have Reporting and Modelling – 2 option tabs displayed in the Power BI Desktop tool.

-Data is not stored in the Power BI file for the LiveConnection connectivity type.
+You cannot store data in the Power BI file for the LiveConnection connectivity type.
 All the data is queried using LiveConnection in the existing analysis Services model to interact with reports.
-Azure Analysis Service, SQL Server Analysis Service, and Power BI datasets hosted in Power BI services can be used with this connection type.
+You can only use Azure Analysis Service, SQL Server Analysis Service, and Power BI datasets in Power BI services within this connection type.
 Since these sources are analytical services, performance for querying is much better than DirectQuery.
-Generally, for enterprise deployment, this live connection is done using Power BI.
+Generally, we use Power BI for live connection in enterprise deployment .

-You will have all reporting capabilities when you use LiveConnection and thus only the Reports option tab will be displayed in the Power BI desktop tool.
+You will have all reporting capabilities when you use LiveConnection and thus only the Reports option tab is in display mode in the Power BI desktop tool.

 You have seen the variations in connection types to connect data sources in Power BI.
 This variation gives you the power to accommodate different types and sizes of data sources at your ease.

-Let’s see licensing info for Power BI, luckily they have only 2 variations in that:
+Let’s see licensing info for Power BI cost, luckily they have only 2 variations in that:

-Power BI service has 2 licenses: Power BI Pro – to get started with and Power BI Premium – advanced data analytics, big data support and dedicated cloud compute.
+Power BI service has 2 licenses: Power BI Pro license – to get started with and Power BI Premium license – advanced data analytics, big data support and dedicated cloud compute.